alixdecr/PRAB/structural-characteristics/README.md

 - `ORANGE`: The API is valid, but no OpenAPI specification was found.
 Certain orange APIs are still analyzed regarding the structural characteristics (see column `Chart Number`).

 - `RED`: The API is is invalid (does not exist, was not found, was anonymized, etc.).

+### Extra Notes

+- If you are trying to open the OpenAPI Specifications with `json.load()` in Python, do not forget to add the parameter `encoding="utf-8-sig"` when opening the file.
+This increases the reliability of UTF-8 encoding detection, as some specifications can contain specific characters.